cloudmix-dev/workertown/README.md

 # Workertown

-> Sensible defaults, absolute configuration.
+> Sensible defaults, advanced configuration.

 Workertown is a collection of packages for building edge-runtime architectures.